 All VA employees who have access to VA computers must complete the onboarding and annual mandatory privacy and information security training.
 In addition, all employees who have access to Protected health information or access to VHA computer systems must complete the VHA mandated Privacy and HIPAA Focused raining.
-Finally, all new employees receive face-to-face training by the Version Date: January 2, 2019 Page 21 of 19 facility Privacy Officer and Information Security Officer during new employee orientation.
+Finally, all new employees receive face-to-face training by the facility Privacy Officer and Information Security Officer during new employee orientation.
 The Privacy and Information Security Officer also perform subject specific trainings on an as needed basis.